Make a joyful noise to the Lord, all the earth.

 Two individuals will be found in the Narthex prior to worship.
 One member of the Vestry is there to distribute bulletins to worshipers and to assist with any special needs.
 The coordinator also assigns people to bear the gifts of bread, wine, and the collection to the altar at the offertory.
 The Vestry Coordinator will ring the church bell to signal the beginning of the service - or invite eager children to take on this important task.
 He/she will receive the collection and help people to the altar for communion.

 A greeter is assigned to welcome people and to attend to the needs of visitors and newcomers, including inviting and accompanying them to the coffee hour after worship.

 The weekly service at 7:30 am on Wednesdays, generally consists of spoken Eucharist three weeks each month and Morning Prayer once each month.
 Readings and homilies recognize those saints and witnesses included in Lessor Feasts and Fasts or Great Clouds of Witnesses.
-These services are It is organized by those who regularly attend with members rotating the duties of reader and intercessor.
+These services are organized by those who regularly attend with members rotating the duties of reader and intercessor.
 Once each month, a lay person offers the homily.
 One person serves as sacristan to assist the priest at the Eucharist.